-^a In addition to 3H analyses, an extended suite of parameters was analyzed at each location during one 2023 sampling event.
-The extended suite includes gross alpha, gross beta, gamma scan, and 14C.
-Results for 3H and detected concentrations from the extended suite are listed in the table.
+&lt;sup>a In addition to H analyses, an extended suite of parameters was analyzed at each location during one 2024 sampling event.
+The extended suite included gross alpha, gross beta, gamma scan, and C. Results for H and detected concentrations from the extended suite are listed in the table.

-Acronyms: S = spring SP = seep SW = surface water sampling area
+S = spring

+SP = seep

+SW = surface water sampling area

-^b Current federal and state standards are used as reference values.
+&lt;sup>b Current federal and state standards are used as reference values.
 If no federal or state standard exists for a particular radionuclide, 4 percent of the derived concentration standard for a radionuclide is used.

-^c Analysis of extended suite completed in June.
+&lt;sup>c Analysis of extended suite completed in September.

-^d Analysis of extended suite completed in October.
+&lt;sup>d Analysis of extended suite completed in December.

-^e Analysis of extended suite completed in February and December.
+&lt;sup>e Analysis of extended suite completed in March and December.

-^f Analysis of extended suite completed in February.
+&lt;sup>f Analysis of extended suite completed in March.